tylim88/Create-Prisma-App/README.md

 Here is instruction to get running:

-1. in the command line: npm run setup-dev
+1. in the command line: npm run setup-dev-win (mac user can try npm run setup-dev, unfortunately I don't have mac so I cant test it out)

 And BOOM, with just one script, our graphql playground is up and running, waiting for us to explore!